 When you don’t know how to drive, you treat it like a recipe.
 Release one pedal, press the other one.
 Look in the right-side mirror and then in the central one.
 You make a step-by-step plan.
 But that’s not the way driving works.
 If it was a recipe, autonomous vehicles would have been mainstream in the nineties.

-So, back to manager metrics.
+So, back to management metrics.
 How many days are in a Story Point?
 It doesn’t matter.
 What is the Definition of Done?
 When it’s good enough to ship.

-Most managers don’t know how to deliver software.
+Most non-technical managers don’t know how to deliver software.
 They have a recipe in mind, though.

-When you are in the Shu-phase, you’ll look for clear instructions.
+When you’re learning, you’ll look for clear instructions.
 Hard metrics.
 Rules.
 A step-by-step plan.
 We measure the things we don’t understand.
 That’s perfect for learning, but at a certain point, the training wheels have to come off.

 Measuring is for students.
 Delivering is for masters.